BOYD William

 Work Locations | No record found working in his trade in Van Diemen’s Land (Tasmania) |

-Marriage/Spouse | Widowed in Scotland |
+Marriage/Spouse | unknown |

 Trial | 24 December 1828, Glasgow, Scotland |

-Sentence | Life transportation for burglary and theft |
+Sentence | Life transportation for burglary and theft (Note: previously convicted in 1823 for theft) |

 Arrival | 28 July 1829, Van Diemen’s Land (Tasmania) on the convict ship, Lady Harewood |